tjcchen/node-restful-api/README.md

 a pure node restful api project.

 ## Feature
-An "uptime monitor" allows users to enter URLs they want monitored, and receive alerts when those resources "go down" or "come back up".
+An "uptime monitor" allows users to enter URLs they want to be monitored, and receive alerts when those resources "go down" or "come back up".

 ## API Spec